The library accepts applications for positions that are listed and open.

-Serve behind the scenes a few hours per week to shelve books or assist staff with processing and transferring books patrons have requested.
-Volunteers will (tasks vary from branch to branch) locate, and retrieve books on the shelves, or empty bins, discharge items with a computer device, shelve materials on the HOLDS shelves or book truck, and/or place materials in bins to go to other libraries.
+Serve behind the scenes a few hours a week to assist staff with processing and transferring books patrons have requested.
+Vounteers will (tasks vary from branch to branch) locate, and retrieve books on the shelves, or empty bins, discharge items with a computer device, shelve materials on the HOLDS shelves or book truck, and/or place materials in bins to go to other libraries.
 Volunteers at Penrose Library and Mobile Library Services will have free parking!

 Movie Time for English Language Learners